A Knowledge Graph-Enhanced Tensor Factorisation Model for Discovering Drug Targets: Discussion and Conclusion

 \section{Discussion and Conclusion}

-To help facilitate the identification of potential drug targets at the early stage of drug discovery and development, in this paper we processed target-disease evidence data from the Open Targets platform as well as clinical trial data from PharmaProjects database and employed standard machine learning classification algorithms and both matrix and tensor factorisation techniques to predict the clinical outcomes of unseen target-disease pairs.
-We adopted a new scheme when training the tensor factorisation method, i.e., alongside with a deep neural network, and showed that this outperforms many baseline models.
-Another main finding is that by using target representations learned by biomedical knowledge graph embedding algorithms as side information, the tensor factorisation performance can be dramatically improved, compared with traditional approaches where the side information only contains limited gene expression or protein-protein interaction data.
+To help facilitate the identification of potential drug targets at the early stage of drug discovery and development, in this paper we processed gene target-disease evidence data from the Open Targets platform as well as clinical trial data from PharmaProjects database and employed standard machine learning classification algorithms and both matrix and tensor factorisation techniques to predict the clinical outcomes of unseen gene target-disease pairs.
+We adopted a new scheme when training the tensor factorisation method, i.e., alongside with a dense neural network, and showed that this outperforms many baseline models.
+Another main finding is that by using gene target representations learned from biomedical knowledge graphs as the side information, the tensor factorisation performance can be dramatically improved, compared with traditional approaches where the side information only contains limited gene expression or protein-protein interaction data.